Migrate from Bing Speech to the Speech service

 The Speech service REST APIs are compatible with the Bing Speech APIs.
 If you're currently using the Bing Speech REST APIs, you need only change the REST endpoint, and switch to a Speech service subscription key.

 If you're using a Bing Speech client library for a specific programming language, migrating to the Speech SDK requires changes to your application, because the API is different.
 The Speech SDK can make your code simpler, while also giving you access to new features.
+The Speech SDK is available in a wide variety of programming languages.
+APIs on all platforms are similar, easing multi-platform development.

 The Speech service doesn't offer a global endpoint.
 Determine if your application functions efficiently when it uses a single regional endpoint for all of its traffic.
 If not, use geolocation to determine the most efficient endpoint.
 You need a separate Speech service subscription in each region you use.